DRAFT CHAPTERS OF HOPED FOR BOOK ENTITLED "CLASSICAL RELAXATION PHENOMENOLOGY".

 corrected).
 Beware!
 It appears that only Chapter One has been affected in this way (so far), hence the caveat attached to it.
 Stay tuned.

 DRAFT BUT © 2017 Ian M Hodge).
 Errors

 from (2) remain in the complete manuscript; checking is in

 portion of manuscript to date (6/9/17) but errors in this portion undoubtedly remain.
 Red lettering indicates statements that are still being checked.

 Chapter Two Electrical

-This is based on a much earlier and more restricted unpublished paper from the 1970s that was however distributed without my knowledge or permission.
-A link to a
+This is based on an earlier and much more limited unpublished paper from the 1970s that was distributed world wide by someone else.
+I could not find the time then to check

-Chapter Four Structural Relaxation (DRAFT BUT COPYRIGHT 2017 Ian M Hodge)
+Chapter Four Structural Relaxation (INITIAL DRAFT BUT © 2017 Ian M Hodge)